ARM-software/arm-trusted-firmware/docs/getting_started/image-terminology.rst

 Typically, this is the first normal world code to execute on the AP during a firmware update operation, and cannot be modified.
-Its primary purpose is to load subequent firmware update images from an external interface and communicate with ``AP_BL1`` to authenticate those images.
+Its primary purpose is to load subsequent firmware update images from an external interface and communicate with ``AP_BL1`` to authenticate those images.

 During firmware update, there are (potentially) multiple transitions between the